 It’s always better to admit small lapses in productivity to yourself than to be forced to explain major failures to an entire team.

-This is why you should evaluate your progress frequently and inform your coworkers as often as possible.
+That’s why you should evaluate your progress frequently and inform your coworkers as often as possible.

 If you have a boss, showing accountability will also inspire trust in your abilities when it comes to remote work.